 But regardless of your income, the approach to living below your means is the same.
 Improve your spending habits (by identifying your wants vs needs, and knowing what you can afford), and cut costs.
 Start by looking at the big ticket items.

 Housing.
-One of the biggest expenses in most peoples lives.
+Its one of the biggest expenses in most peoples lives.
 Take a hard look at this category.
 Is your home meeting or exceeding your needs?
 Could you downsize or move to a less expensive area without having a significant negative impact on your lifestyle?
 Nine times out of ten people are stretched financially because they overbought on their home purchase.
 While I won’t suggest that everyone should look to pay off their mortgage, (we did because it was right for our circumstances), don’t look at a home purchase as a set it and forget it expense that you will just be paying for the rest of your life.
 It is still debt, and you should approach it as something to be eliminated as quickly as possible.
 The more you can reduce your monthly expenses, the less cash flow you will need in retirement!
 If you don’t own your home, still take a hard look at whether or not you really need what you currently have.

 Taxes.
 This is a huge category that is so often overlooked.
 People pay out exorbitant amounts of money in taxes annually.
-Now I’m not suggesting you shouldn’t pay them, but you should take a hard look at how you can maximize your tax efficiency.
+I’m definitely not suggesting you shouldn’t pay them, but you should take a hard look at how you can maximize your tax efficiency.
 Learn about the tax laws in your area and how you can use them to your advantage.
 Taking the time to educate yourself in this area will reap huge returns over your lifetime.
 While learning about it, also recognize that you will not have the time to devote to becoming a tax expert, and in this category I can’t recommend finding an expert strongly enough.
 Interview accountants, find yourself one that you work well with and who is highly competent in their area of expertise.
 Paying the up front cost of having an accountant has the potential to save you huge amounts of money, especially as you start to build diversified income streams.
 Seriously, find someone.

 Vehicles.
 How many vehicles do you have?
 Could you eliminate one and bike, take transit or carpool to work?
 How expensive are your vehicles?
-Can you reduce those costs in anyway?
+Can you reduce those costs?
 If you have two, maybe get a small economy vehicle strictly for commuting?
 If you have one, do you need it?
 Could moving to an area with better transit, or closer to work potentially eliminate the need for a vehicle in your specific circumstances?
 Would getting rid of the vehicle result in a positive gain if there is an increase in housing costs by moving closer to work?

 Insurance.
 All kinds.
 When was the last time you had a hard look at your insurance policies for your vehicle(s), house, or medical etc. Take the time to read them over.
 Know what you need, ensure you are adequately covered, and eliminate extra’s that you don’t require.
 Shop around.
 Often people with claim free histories can find companies willing to offer very competitive rates to gain your business.
 Make sure you are getting the best rate available for your needs.